eaglezoli/obsidian/10. Bilateral/Research Log.md

 ### Improvements
 - Feature naming/numbering system
 - Remove collinear features
-### James Meeting
-- Double check
-	- LOESS curve – should be more curved?
-	- Boxplot – why are both channels the same?
-		- Do with specific FR and HRs

 ### Juan Meeting
 - Principal Component Analysis (PCA)
 	- Order reduction